Workflow Step - Send an Email

 Attach Form Response PDF(s)

-Check the "Attach Form Response PDF(s)" checkbox to attach a PDF of any form response collected prior to this step to the email.
+Check the "Attach Form Response PDF(s)" checkbox to attach a PDF of any form response collected before this step to the email.
 Checking this checkbox expands a list of options where you can do the following:

 • choose which responses to send as PDFs.